KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-23-datastore.md

 An entity also has **properties**, similar to how a class can have variables.
 Each property is a **key** and a **value**.
 To set a property, you call the `set()` function.

 The code above adds two properties to the `myEntity` entity: `text` and `timestamp`.
 Property values can be String values, numbers, or timestamps.
-See [this guide](https://cloud.google.com/datastore/docs/concepts/entities#datastore-datastore-properties-java) to learn more about the types of values you can store in an entity.
+See [Google Cloud - datastore-docs](https://cloud.google.com/datastore/docs/concepts/entities#datastore-datastore-properties-java) to learn more about the types of values you can store in an entity.

 # Storing Entities